 Recording of Virginia Woolf

-Here’s a link to the only known surviving recording of Woolf’s voice, a slice of the recording animated in commemoration… Read more Recording of Virginia Woolf
+Here’s a link to the only known surviving recording of Woolf’s voice, a slice of the recording animated in commemoration of Woolf’s passing 75 years before, the animation commissioned in 2016. https://www.bbc.com/culture/article/20160324-the-only-surviving-recording-of-virginia-woolf

 Why Read Woolf?